How Donorbox Form Fields Are Mapped to Your Salesforce Account

 The Campaign Currency field in Salesforce is a managed picklist.
 It contains the Currency ISO codes for the currencies that you have enabled for your organization.
 By default, every Salesforce Org has one currency.

 If your Donorbox campaign uses the same currency, there is no need for multiple currencies in Salesforce.
-If this is not the case, then you would need to enable multiple currencies in your org.
-Here is an article to help you set it up in your Salesforce.
+If this is not the case, then you need to enable multiple currencies in your org.
+Here is an article to help you set it up in your Salesforce account.

 Accounts

-In Salesforce NPSP, there are 2 standard record types: “Organization” and “Household Account”.
+In Salesforce Nonprofit Success Pack, there are two standard record types: “Organization” and “Household Account”.
+In Nonprofit Cloud, there is an additional “Person” record type.

 To learn more about how we manage accounts and contacts and avoid duplicates, check out our integration blog post.